Lloyd Axworthy: After politics

-He currently serves as the President of the World Federalist Movement-Institute for Global Policy.
+He is a former President of the World Federalist Movement-Institute for Global Policy.

-Axworthy was installed as Chancellor of St. Paul's University College, a constituent institution of the University of Waterloo, in October 2014.
+Axworthy became Chancellor of St. Paul's University College, a constituent institution of the University of Waterloo, in October 2014.
 He retired from that position in 2017.

-Axworthy is the first Chair of the World Refugee & Migration Council, formed in 2017 by the Centre for International Governance Innovation.
+In 2017, he became the inaugural Chair of the World Refugee & Migration Council, founded by the Centre for International Governance Innovation.
+He served in that capacity until 2025, and is now Chair Emeritus.

-In 2025, he criticized Liberal prime minister Mark Carney's handling of the Trump tariffs, saying he is bending to Donald Trump's will by removing the digital services tax.
+In 2025, he criticized Liberal prime minister Mark Carney's handling of the Trump tariffs, saying he had bent to Donald Trump's will by removing the digital services tax.